Multivariate, tabular data is one of the most common data structures used in many different domains.

 TACO: Visualizing Changes in Tables Over Time

 We want to thank Samuel Gratzl for his contributions made during all phases of the project as well as to the implementation of the prototype system.
 We would also like to thank Nils Gehlenborg for giving domain specific input on the biomedical usage scenario and for providing feedback on the prototype implementation and its potential value for domain experts.
-This work was funded by the Austrian Science Fund as part of the VisOnFire project (FWF P27975-NBL) and the Austrian Ministry for Transport, Innovation and Technology (BMVIT) under the ICT of the future program via the VALiD project (FFG 845598)}.
+This work was funded by the Austrian Science Fund as part of the VisOnFire project (FWF P27975-NBL), the State of Upper Austria (FFG 851460), and the Austrian Ministry for Transport, Innovation and Technology (BMVIT) under the ICT of the future program via the VALiD project (FFG 845598).